Broadband availability in the UK 2024: Facts, statistics & figures

 FTTC 'Superfast' broadband availability in the UK

-Fiber-to-the-cabinet (FTTC) broadband has become increasingly popular in the UK over the past decade.
+Fiber-to-the-cabinet (FTTC) broadband was the most popular in the UK over the past decade – however, Full Fibre (FTTP) is fast catching up now.
 Ofcom, the UK's communications regulator, regularly monitors the availability and quality of broadband services across the country.
-Their reports show that the availability of FTTC broadband has grown significantly since 2012, providing faster and more reliable internet connections for millions of people.
+Their reports show that the availability of FTTC broadband has grew significantly since 2012, providing faster and more reliable internet connections for millions of people.
+I

 In 2012, Ofcom reported that FTTC broadband was available to just 55% of UK homes and businesses.
-However, by 2020, that figure had risen to 96%.
+However, by 2020, that figure had risen to 96%, and in 2024 is available to almost everyone.
 This increase in availability can be attributed to the significant investment made by broadband providers in building out their networks across the country.
 In addition, government initiatives such as the Broadband Delivery UK (BDUK) program have also played a role in extending the reach of FTTC broadband to areas that were previously underserved.

-Ofcom's reports also show that the speed of FTTC broadband has improved significantly over the past decade.
+Ofcom's reports also show that the speed of FTTC broadband improved significantly across that time.
 In 2012, the average download speed of FTTC broadband was just 36Mbps.
 By 2020, this had increased to 67Mbps, an increase of almost 90%.
-This increase in speed has been driven by the rollout of newer technologies such as G.fast, which allows for even faster broadband speeds over existing copper networks.
+However, it had reached its top speed quite some time ago now.
+Only Full Fibre or Cable Broadband (Virgin Media) will allow households to go faster.

 Despite the increase in availability and speed of FTTC broadband, there are still areas of the country where access to high-speed broadband is limited.
-Ofcom's Connected Nations report for 2020 found that around 620,000 UK homes and businesses still did not have access to broadband speeds of at least 30Mbps.
+Ofcom's Connected Nations report for 2023 found that around 26,000 UK homes and businesses still did not have access to broadband speeds of at least 10Mbps.
 However, the government has set a target of providing gigabit-capable broadband to all UK homes and businesses by 2025, which should help to further improve the availability and quality of broadband across the country.

-Another challenge facing the rollout of FTTC broadband is the issue of network congestion.
+Another challenge facing the rollout of FTTC broadband was the issue of network congestion.
 As more people use broadband services, there is a risk that networks can become congested, leading to slower speeds and a poorer quality of service.
-To address this issue, broadband providers are investing in upgrading their networks and deploying new technologies such as full-fiber broadband, which can provide even faster and more reliable connections.
+To address this issue, broadband providers are investing in upgrading their networks and deploying new technologies such as Full Fibre broadband, which can provide even faster and more reliable connections.

-FTTC (superfast) broadband availability by country since 2013
+FTTC (superfast) broadband availability by country from 2013 to 2020

 Country 2013 2014 2015 2016 2017 2018 2019 2020